Gibson Melody Maker: 2008 Joan Jett Signature Model

 In 2008 Gibson released the Joan Jett Signature Melody Maker.
 It differs from the standard model by having a single burstbucker 3 humbucker pickup, an ebony fretboard and a double-cutaway body in white with a black vinyl pickguard.
 It also features a kill switch in place of a pickup selector.
 Jett has owned her Melody Maker since 1977 and has played it on all her hits.
 It retails for $839.
 There is now also a "Blackheart" version of this guitar introduced in 2010.
 All specs are the same, but it is finished in black, with red and pearl heart inlays.

 2011 Melody Maker

 In 2011 Gibson released the Flying V Melody Maker, Explorer Melody Maker, SG Melody Maker and the Les Paul Melody Maker.
-All feature a humbucker and 1 volume knob, at a MSRP of US$829.
-They are limited edition and the colours available are Blue, Satin White and Ebony.

-A two-pickup model (Melody Maker Special) with P-90s, pots and toggle switch mounted on a large vintage-style pickguard was produced in 2011 in satin TV yellow, Cherry, Blue and Black nitrocellulose finish.
+All feature a single humbucker and 1 volume knob.
+Also in 2011, the Melody Maker Special, a two-pickup model with P-90 pickups, tone and volume controls, and pickup toggle switch mounted on a large vintage-style pick guard was produced.